saiteja-gatadi1996/Next.js---Amazon-Ecommerce/README.md

 31. Create a new file under components folder called CheckoutWizard.js

 32. Create a new file under pages folder called unauthorized.js

+33. Create a new file under pages folder called payment.js